Fully quantum fluctuation theorems: Conclusions and outlook

+On a more general level it could prove fruitful to explore the intersection between the resource theoretic perspective and the standard machinery of open quantum systems (see \cite{Lostaglio17} for recent contributions in this direction).
+A concrete question is how to construct generators that yield thermal or time-reversal symmetric thermal operations (see discussions in Appendix \ref{SecGeneratorThrmOp}).
+Another question is what the condition (\ref{GeneratorRelationMain}) implies concerning the underlying global evolution, and the evolution of resources.

 Classical fluctuation relations have been subject to several experimental tests \cite{Liphardt02,Collin05,Douarche05,Harris07,Toyabe10,Gieseler14}.
-Various setups have been suggested for the quantum case \cite{Huber08,Heyl12,Pekola13,Dorner13,Mazzola13,Campisi13b,Campisi}, with recent experimental implementations in NMR \cite{Batalhao14}, as well as in a trapped ion systems \cite{An15}.
-See also \cite{Schuler05} for an experiment on a relation for non-thermal noise.
-The conditional fluctuation theorems, and in particular the approximate version, allows for a considerable flexibility, which suggest that experimental tests may be feasible.
-Since the quantum fluctuation relation (\ref{QuantumCrooks}) and the conditional version (\ref{ConditionalFluctuationThm}) are phrased in therms of channels and CPMs, and one may be tempted to conclude that every test of these relations would necessarily require a full process tomography, which generally is very demanding.
+Various setups have been suggested for the quantum case \cite{Huber08,Heyl12,Pekola13,Dorner13,Mazzola13,Campisi13b,Campisi}, with recent experimental implementations in NMR \cite{Batalhao14}, as well as in trapped ion systems \cite{An15}.
+See also \cite{Saira12} for tests in a single-electron box, and \cite{Schuler05} for an experiment on a relation for non-thermal noise.
+The conditional fluctuation theorems, and in particular the approximate version, as well as those based on master equations, allow for a considerable flexibility, which suggests that experimental tests may be feasible.
+Since the quantum fluctuation relation (\ref{QuantumCrooks}) and the conditional version (\ref{ConditionalFluctuationThm}) are phrased in terms of channels and CPMs, one may be tempted to conclude that every test of these relations necessarily would require a full process tomography, which generally is very demanding.
 However, the global fluctuation relation (\ref{MainGlobal}) suggests `milder' tests based on small sets of suitable chosen measurement operators (corresponding to a partial process tomography).
+An example is the determination of free energy differences discussed in section \ref{SecMainQEFT}.

 One could also consider the possibility to experimentally verify cases of Jarzynski equalities with and without the condition of unitality of the channel $\mathcal{R}_{+}$, such as in (\ref{nvanlkavlkn}) and (\ref{fsjaflkslk}).
 It would also be desirable to get a better theoretical understanding of the role of the unitality of the channel $\mathcal{R}_{+}$, which one may suspect is related to the energy reservoir regarded as a resource.
 In this context one may also ask for the general conditions for the non-violation of standard bounds, and how this relates to the energy translation invariance (cf.~discussions in \cite{Skrzypczyk14}).